 - Google PageSpeed Insights - Tests both mobile and desktop.
 Provides Core Web Vitals data from real Chrome users if your site gets enough traffic, plus lab data otherwise.
 Focus on LCP and TTFB under the Diagnostics section.

 Write down your TTFB before any changes.
 A well-configured Cloudways site with Varnish active typically delivers TTFB under 200 ms for cached pages and under 600 ms for uncached PHP requests.
-Retest with the same tool and location after each step so the comparison is consistent.
+Here is how to read your numbers:

 Choose a Better Cloud Provider and Server Location